ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

 sudo systemctl start webhook
 ```

-- Check the status of the webhook:
+- 点击 the status of the webhook:

 ```bash
 sudo systemctl status webhook